-- A Presurgical Center (PSC) featuring 17 presurgery bays and two pediatric rooms
+- A Presurgical Center (PSC) featuring numerous presurgery bays and dedicated pediatric rooms

-- Three isolation rooms for infection control in the PACU and PSC
+- Six isolation rooms for infection control in the PACU and PSC

 - An intraoperative MRI–equipped operating room suspended within the building to eliminate vibrations

-- Four private family consultation rooms in the patient care area
+- Private family consultation rooms in the patient care area

 Every OR is staffed by a registered nurse and surgical technologist, providing continuity of care for each patient.
 These specialized nurses are trained as part of Memorial Sloan Kettering’s disease management teams for specific cancers.
 A bachelor’s degree is required of all registered nurses, and each inpatient unit is managed by a clinical nurse specialist with a master’s degree.

 Every nurse in the operating room has demonstrated a thorough knowledge of aseptic principles, patient safety, and techniques to maintain an optimal therapeutic surgical environment.
 The nurses are also highly trained to direct or assist with the care and handling of all OR supplies, equipment, and instruments, to ensure their efficient use for the patient and personnel under both normal and hazardous conditions.